berenslab/abc-ribbon/README.md

 ### data - folder:

-Contains the stimulus and experimental recordings for the release of two BC.
+Contains the stimulus and experimental recordings for the release of two BC in preprocessed version.
+Also the dF/F example traces for one cell are stored.
 And a notebook for showing the data.

 ### generalized_method - folder: